miohtama/senorita.plonetool/README.rst

     # items.
     # For options see http://pypi.python.org/pypi/plone.recipe.unifiedinstaller
     recipe = plone.recipe.unifiedinstaller
+    user = admin:admin  # This is not used anywhere after site creation

 We also assume there exist a front end client called *instance* (bin/instance script) which we can try to use to start and stop Plone site to see if it works.